Treating Irritable Bowel Syndrome (IBS) With Constipation

 Prescription IBS Drugs

-Linzess is also approved for this condition.
+Linzess is also approved for IBS with constipation as well.
 The drug is a capsule taken once daily on an empty stomach, at least 30 minutes before the first meal of the day.
 Linzess helps relieve constipation by helping bowel movements occur more often.
 It is not for use in those 17 years of age or younger.
 The most common side effect of Linzess is diarrhea.

 Doctors may use other prescription medications to help relieve some of the symptoms of IBS, such as constipation, diarrhea, or abdominal cramping.